 1.4.12 Property Owners are responsible for paying any fees, fines or charges levied by their Local Council in relation to their Safety Barrier.

 1.4.13 A Compliance Inspection may be immediately terminated if a perceived risk to an Accredited Inspector becomes present.
-Belligerent and aggressive behaviour will result in a Site Visit being immediately terminated without refund.
+Belligerent and aggressive behaviour will result in a Site Visit being immediately terminated with the full service Fee remaining due and payable without refund.